2degrees/docker-solr4/README.md

         .

 Note the absence of a trailing slash in the URL.
-The example above assumes that the Solr distribution archive is `http://example.com/solr-mirror/solr-4.X.Y.tgz`.
+The example above assumes that the URL to the Solr distribution archive is `http://example.com/solr-mirror/solr-4.X.Y.tgz`.